yeagerai/yeagerai_framework/CONTRIBUTING.md

 ### CLA Agreement.

-By submitting Contributions to the Yeager SDK Project, you acknowledge that you have read, understood, and agree to the terms and conditions of this Agreement.
+By submitting Contributions to the Yeager Framework Project, you acknowledge that you have read, understood, and agree to the terms and conditions of this Agreement.
 If you are agreeing to this Agreement on behalf of a company or other legal entity, you represent that you have the authority to bind that entity to the terms and conditions of this Agreement.
-If you do not have such authority, or if you do not agree to the terms and conditions of this Agreement, you may not submit any Contributions to the Yeager SDK Project.
+If you do not have such authority, or if you do not agree to the terms and conditions of this Agreement, you may not submit any Contributions to the Yeager Framework Project.

 YeagerAI Inc. may modify this Agreement from time to time.
 When such modifications are made, YeagerAI Inc. will notify you by email to the address you provided when submitting your Contribution.
-Your continued submission of Contributions to the Yeager SDK Project following such notification constitutes Your acceptance of the modifications.
+Your continued submission of Contributions to the Yeager Framework Project following such notification constitutes Your acceptance of the modifications.

 This Agreement will be governed by the laws of the State of Delaware, without reference to conflict of laws principles.

 ### Reporting Bugs and Issues

-If you discover a bug or issue with Yeager SDK, please let us know by submitting an issue on our issue tracker.
+If you discover a bug or issue with Yeager Framework, please let us know by submitting an issue on our issue tracker.

 ### Contact Us

-If you have any questions or concerns about contributing to Yeager SDK, please don't hesitate to contact us at [contributors@yeager.ai](mailto:contributors@yeager.ai)
+If you have any questions or concerns about contributing to Yeager Framework, please don't hesitate to contact us at [contributors@yeager.ai](mailto:contributors@yeager.ai)

-Thank you for considering contributing to the Yeager SDK project.
+Thank you for considering contributing to the Yeager Framework project.
 We appreciate your time and effort!